dxiong2001/desktop-moth/README.md

   - Moth remains in idle sleep state unless awoken by user or after [x] amount of time
   - While asleep, "zzz" animation will play alongside moth

+### Interactions

+- Honk (short): moth will do a call on a user's short press
+- Honk (long): moth will do a long call on a user's long press
+- Walk: follows the user's cursor

 ### Next Steps

 - Click interactions